HomeBlog Home

 8. Taxes in South Carolina

-The tax system in South Carolina ranks 29th on the 2024 State Business Tax Climate Index, ten spots below North Carolina.
-Known to have a progressive income tax, the graduated state individual income tax ranges from 0.00% to 6.40%.
+The tax system in South Carolina ranks 33rd on the 2025 State Business Tax Climate Index, below North Carolina.
+Known to have a progressive income tax, the graduated state individual income tax ranges from 0.00% to 7%.
 This means that the tax rate increases the more money that someone makes.
-The corporate sales tax rate is 5.0%.

 beautiful skyline in Charleston, South Carolina, over the water